Benji377/community-ppa/PACKAGING.md

 - ***source**: Has to be a URL pointing to a `.deb` file.
 You can use the variables `$pname` and `$pversion` for the package name and the package version respectively.
 - ***auto_update**: (Default = true) If set to true, we will check periodically (once a week) if there is a new release available and update this file and the entry in the repository.
 This only works on GitHub (for now)
 - ***arch**: Select one of the possible architectures.
 You need to submit a file and package for each arch if there are multiple ones.
 The architecture can be: "x86_64", "armv7h" or "aarch64"
-- ***signature**: The SHA256 signature of the submitted package to verify its integrity

 ### Assets
 - **logo**: URL to a publicly hosted image, ideally of size 256x256, which represents the logo of the application